How to Become an Investment Banker

 How to Break into Investment Banking with No Experience

 The key to getting your foot in the door is an internship.
 This is usually the first point of contact in investment banking and often takes place during a 10-week period over the summer.
 An off-cycle internship, which takes place outside the regular internship cycle, is another option.
-Typically, a rigorous application process applies to either option and includes submission of a CV and cover letter, online psychometric tests, a variety of interviews, and a visit to an assessment center.
+Typically, there is a rigorous application process for either option and includes submission of a CV/resume and cover letter, online psychometric tests, a variety of interviews, and a visit to an assessment center.
 These internships not only provide first-hand industry experience, but also help build your network and potentially secure a full-time offer.
 Voluntary work placements in the financial sector and relevant qualifications can also help position your application when applying for internships.

 Investment Banking Certification/Courses

 Professional qualifications can help you stand out in your investment banking career.
 Online courses from reputable financial training providers can put you in good stead to refine your technical skills such as accounting, financial modeling and valuation.
-Our investment banking course gives you access to the same training as new hires to the top 4 investment banks.
+Our online investment banking course gives you access to the same training as new hires to the top 4 investment banks.
 Enroll on the Investment Banker to start mastering accounting, financial modeling and valuation, and receive a recognized Wall Street Certification.

 Investment Bank Team Structure/Hierarchy